Skip to main content

 Tokenizing Your Program Assets in Marketo

 Once you’ve broken down your webinar into its individual assets, you’re ready to start the process of tokenizing.
-Start with your invite emails before moving on to your landing pages.
+Start with your webinar event program first, before updating your email programs and landing pages.

 Think of your webinar invite email as a collection of image links, and text values.
 These individual pieces will be represented by program tokens that will allow you to build your entire webinar without entering the email or landing page editor.
 Ok, you’ll probably need to pop into the editor somewhere along the way, but you get the idea.